Credit Agricole beats forecasts on strong investment bank boost

 By Mathieu Rosemain

-PARIS, Nov 8 (Reuters) - Credit Agricole CAGR.PA, France's second-largest listed bank, posted better-than-expected quarterly results on Wednesday, driven by a strong performance of its investment bank and retail activities.
+PARIS, Nov 8 (Reuters) - Credit Agricole CAGR.PA, France's second-largest listed bank, beat third-quarter earnings expectations on Wednesday driven by a strong performance by its investment bank and retail activities.

-Group revenues for the period came in at 6.34 billion euros, up 19% from a year earlier and also above expectations of 5.99 billion euros.
-The amount set aside by the bank for failing loans was also below expectations, at 439 million euros, boosting its bottom line.
+It reported lower-than-expected provisions of 429 million euros, helping its bottom line.

+Analysts at JP Morgan saluted a "solid Q3", noting the lower-than-expected provisions and higher revenue in investment banking, in particular from capital markets and securities services.

-The listed entity of Credit Agricole Group, controlled by 39 French mutual banks, said revenues from its corporate and investment bank division rose by more than 9% over the period, propelled notably by a 25.6% jump in trading in fixed-income, currencies and commodities (FICC).
+The listed entity of Credit Agricole Group, controlled by 39 French mutual banks, said revenue from its corporate and investment bank division rose by more than 9% propelled notably by a 25.6% jump in trading in fixed income, currencies and commodities (FICC).

-Credit Agricole performance on that front was better than that of its two French rivals, Societe GeneraleSOGN.PA and BNP ParibasBNPP.PA, as well as of Deutsche BankDBKGn.DE and BarclaysBARC.L, as less volatile financial markets dented investment banks' earnings.
+Credit Agricole's performance on that front was better than that of its two French rivals, Societe GeneraleSOGN.PA and BNP ParibasBNPP.PA, as well as Deutsche BankDBKGn.DE and BarclaysBARC.L, as less volatile financial markets dented investment banks' earnings.

-Sales from the French retail banking division remained almost stable, edging up 0.4% in the third quarter, as it gained more customers, stabilised net interest margin and benefited from hedging contracts.
+Sales at its French retail banking division edged up 0.4% as a decline in the net interest margin interest (NIM) -- earnings on loans minus deposit costs -- due to higher deposit costs was partially offset by hedging contracts against the risks tied to interest rates.

-The net interest margin generated in Italy jumped by 48%, as higher interest rates are more quickly passed on to customers than in France, where almost all mortgages are signed on a fixed rate basis and where the government determines the remuneration of the country's most popular savings account, thus squeezing margins for banks.
+Its NIM in Italy, its second-biggest market, jumped by 48%, as higher interest rates are more quickly passed on to customers than in France, where almost all mortgages are signed on a fixed rate basis and where the government determines the remuneration of the country's most popular savings account, thus squeezing margins for banks.

-Credit Agricole controls Europe's largest fund manager Amundi AMUN.PA and recently announced its plan to acquire Belgium's wealth management firm Degroof Petercam.
+Credit Agricole controls Europe's largest fund manager Amundi AMUN.PA and recently announced plans to acquire Belgian wealth management firm Degroof Petercam.

 ($1 = 0.9361 euros)

-(Reporting by Mathieu Rosemain; Additional reporting by Augustin Turpin; Editing by Silvia Aloisi)
+(Reporting by Mathieu Rosemain; Additional reporting by Augustin Turpin; editing by Silvia Aloisi and Jason Neely)

 ((Mathieu.Rosemain@thomsonreuters.com; +33 1 8098 1239; Reuters Messaging: mathieu.rosemain.thomsonreuters.com@reuters.net; Twitter: https://twitter.com/MathieuRosemain))